sesamecare-public/coding-challenge-bootstrap/README.md

-# Coding Challenge Bootstrap
+Programming Challenge Bootstrap

-The bootstrap repository to do the coding challenge.
-It contains a basic Spring Boot Project based on Java 19 and some basic dependencies.
+This repository can be used to have an easier start to the Sesame Programming Challenge.
+A Controller, Service and a Dummy Test are already defined